 For example, the character for “good” looks like this 好 and symbolizes a woman with a baby.
 The reason?
-In the ancient society the woman with the baby was consider precious.
+In ancient society, the woman with the baby was considered precious.

 After visiting Beijing and Shanghai, my perception of China was better than I had expected.
-Beside the blatant signs of globalization, such as the glitzy skyscrapers, lies the true nature of Chinese culture, a colorful array of ceramics, tiny tea cups, inlaid swords, and the quirkiest insect markets.
+Besides the blatant signs of globalization, such as the glitzy skyscrapers, lies the true nature of Chinese culture, a colorful array of ceramics, tiny teacups, inlaid swords, and the quirkiest insect markets.

 What captivated me since my first week of learning Mandarin Chinese in Shanghai was the wide multiculturalism given by the presence of foreigners from all over the world and especially by the tangle of different ethnic groups populating China’s mainland.

 Despite being so multicultural, however, before learning Mandarin my start in Shanghai has been much tougher than I expected due to the barrier of the language.

 The first burden I stumbled on was the fact that written and spoken Mandarin bear no resemblance, so it was impossible to look up unknown terms in the dictionary, and apart from road signs and metro lines, everything is written only in characters, from products’ instructions to vegetables’ names.